 We work with you, your health care practitioner, and others you want involved with decision-making to provide and/or arrange services to help you live in the setting you want — with the appropriate level of assistance.
 If your care needs change and a different level of care is indicated, we’ll help you with the transition.

 Medicare does not cover assisted living costs.
 Some, but not all, of our assisted living communities participate in a federal Medicaid waiver program that funds certain assisted living services for individuals who meet eligibility requirements.
 To find out if the community you are interested in accepts Medicaid waiver, please contact that community directly by phone or by using our contact form.
 Our staff are happy to provide you with more details.

 Veterans and surviving spouses who are eligible for a VA pension and require the aid and attendance of another person, or are housebound, may be eligible for additional monetary payment.
 You may apply for Aid and Attendance by writing to the Pension Management Center that serves your state.
 You may also visit your local regional benefit office to file your request.
 Find your local office using this VA Facility locator.

 Absolutely!
 From your first day on the job, you’ll learn through quality training, and be supported going forward with continuing education.
 With additional, unique training opportunities such as Leadership University, Manager Boot Camp, Ministry and our Coach Program, we’re committed to identifying and training leaders.

-If your goal is to continue your formal education in health care, Volunteers of America offers employee scholarships.
+If your goal is to continue your formal education in health care, Volunteers of America National Services offers employee scholarships.
 As part of our team, you’ll have many opportunities to grow – professionally, personally and spiritually.

 Yes.
 We offer medical, dental, vision, legal, life, critical illness, accident, short-term disability, and flexible spending accounts.